Current News and Collaborations (last updated 2 July, 2008)

 (November 2006)

-Rare Books & Manuscripts and Himalayan Maps collections initiated
+Rare Books and Manuscripts and Himalayan Maps collections initiated

 At Digital Himalaya, we have often been approached to help with the digitisation or dissemination of rare books and manuscripts which have become part of the public domain.
 We have opened a new collection offering these downloads in PDF format which can be viewed by clicking here.
 We have also recently added a collection of segments of 23 maps of the Himalayan region, compiled by Shangri-La Maps in Kathmandu.
 To view these maps, please click here.